1901 W Navarro Rd., Crockett, TX 75835

 - Cooperating broker participation is offered.
 Contact the auction company to register your client and receive the terms.
 Real estate agent MUST be present with client at auction.

-- Closing & payment: High bidder (purchaser) must remit 10% non-refundable payment of the total contract price on auction day to the title company.
+- Closing & payment: High bidder (purchaser) must remit 10% non-refundable payment of the total contract price on auction day to Auction Escrow & Settlement.
 Balance to be paid at closing within 30 days.
 Purchaser must sign a non-contingency contract to close within 30 days of the auction date.

 - Disclaimer: Acreage and square footage dimensions are based on information provided by seller and are believed to be correct; however, purchaser &/or purchaser’s agent/broker shall bear responsibility to confirm all calculations prior to the sale.
 Not available to residents of any state in which this real estate is not in compliance with the real estate laws of that state.
 All information provided or contained in a brochure was derived from sources believed to be correct but are not guaranteed.